You can reverse diabetes, but you have to lose a lot of weight

 That’s the goal for the people in the British study.

-“The big challenge is long-term avoidance of weight re-gain,” said Taylor.
-The volunteers will be studied for four years to see if they can control their diabetes long-term.
+“The big challenge is long-term avoidance of weight re-gain,” Taylor said.
+The volunteers will be studied for four years to see if they can control their diabetes long term.

 And that’s Smith’s goal, too.
 After a divorce last year, he has sole custody of Ashton.